-Heneghan holds an M.B.A. from the Fuqua School of Business at Duke University and a B.S. in engineering from the United States Military Academy.
+Heneghan is also the Chief Design Officer for BioMojo LLC, a woman-owned small business, focused on the development of biomedical performance solutions.
+Heneghan is a former U.S. Army Aviator (AH-64A) and holds an M.B.A. from the Fuqua School of Business at Duke University and a B.S. in engineering from the United States Military Academy.

 Boston Virtual Reality